 Ready

 Message Card

-Message cards communicate important information, instruction or statuses that are relevant to Basis workflows and functions.
+Message cards communicate important information, instruction or statuses that are relevant to the application workflows and functions.
 Message cards are placed within the page content.

+Ready